-Keele's Colours and Badges
+Keele's colours and badges

-Keele was founded in 1949 as the University College of North of North Staffordshire and the coat of arms was adapted from that of the Sneyd family, owners of Keele Hall and the Keele estate since 1540.
+Keele was founded in 1949 as the University College of North Staffordshire and the coat of arms was adapted from that of the Sneyd family, owners of Keele Hall and the Keele estate since 1540.
 The Royal Charter was granted to the "University of Keele" in 1962 and this is the formal and official name of the University.
-The term "Keele University" was adopted as the preferred term for day-today use in about 1989.
+The term "Keele University" was adopted as the preferred term for day-to-day use in about 1989.

 The formal grant of arms of the University's heraldic design reads thus:

 Or on a Chevron Gules an open Book Argent in base a Scythe proper on a Chief wavy of the second a Stafford Knot between a Fleur de Lys and a Fret of the first.
 And for the Crest on a Wreath of the Colours In Front of a Wreath of Laurel Vert a representation of Rodin's statue "Le Penseur"

 The motto "Thanke God for All" belonged to the Sneyd family and is visible in the stonework at many locations around Keele Hall - most prominently above the fireplace in the Great Hall and above the courtyard door into the cellars.
 This motto was adopted by the University College and is heard every year at Graduation ceremonies in the University invocation: "May grace be given us to thank God for all".
 The latter was derived from a Grace written by R B Henderson ("Henders"), the first lecturer in Historical Theology.

 It is rumoured that Keele students of every generation have been tempted to modify the motto "Thanke God for All" to read "Thanke God for Ale"..